0xPolygonID/docs/docs/issuer/display-method.md

 ## Description

 To improve credential usage, a client needs to be able to customize the presentation of credentials in user wallets.
 A standard must be established that will guide the wallet in displaying credential cards.
 This will improve the user experience and allow issuers to present their own special presentation for credentials.
+We support the [credential manifest spec](https://identity.foundation/credential-manifest/) created by the DIF.

 This tutorial will show you how to create a custom credential representation in a mobile wallet.